Share

 That tension — between adequacy and excess — defines today’s crisis.

-Lackey didn’t dispute the principle, but he questioned whether the system can actually achieve it.
+Lackey didn’t dispute the principle, but he questioned whether the current framework can truly deliver it.

 “We first have to be honest about the problem,” he said.
 “When words become distractions, that’s part of the problem.
 We need to roll up our sleeves and get to work.”

-Both sides — insurers and consumers — will have to bear some discomfort, he added.
+He emphasized that both sides — insurers and consumers — will have to bear some discomfort.

 “There’s going to have to be some risk taken here, and some increased costs.
 Both sides are going to suffer.
 It’s time to face that.”